MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 ## Managing skills

-Starting and letting a single skill run to completion is managed with a few additions to the host.
+Starting and letting a single skill run to completion is managed with a few additions to the skill consumer.
 More complicated scenarios are possible, with multiple skills or conversation threads.

 ### Skill descriptions

 For each skill, add a _Bot Framework skill_ object to the skill consumer's configuration file.
-Each one will have an ID, an app ID, and the endpoint for the skill.
+Each one will have an ID, an app ID, and an endpoint for the skill.

 | Property | Description
 | :--- | :--- |